IamRishavDas/Cerina-Web-Extension/README.md

 3. Enable **Developer mode**.
 4. Click **Load unpacked** and select the cloned repository folder.

+**Note:** Cerina AI will be available soon in the Chrome Web Store for easier installation and updates.
+Stay tuned!

 ## Usage

 1. Navigate to a YouTube video.